Run nanochat on instant clusters

 ## Step 1: Download Your Cluster's Kubeconfig

-While training is running (or after it completes), download your cluster's kubeconfig from the Together AI dashboard.
-This will allow you to access the cluster using kubectl.
+While training is running (or after it completes), download your cluster's kubeconfig so you can access the cluster using kubectl.
+Use the [Together CLI](/reference/cli/clusters) to write the credentials to a local file.
+Find your cluster ID with `tg beta clusters list`:

 ## Step 2: Access the Compute Pod via kubectl